- +353 (0) 74 915 5301

 25 miles from Letterkenny on the N56, then R245 and R248

 Old Tom Morris, whilst visiting Lord Leitrim on his estate in 1891, is credited with the original design of Rosapenna's Old course.
-Harry Vardon and James Braid made further changes in later years, so the course bears the architectural hallmarks of men who between them won no fewer than fifteen Open Championships.
+Harry Vardon made further changes in later years, so the course bears the architectural hallmarks of men who between them won no fewer than ten Open Championships.

 The original 18-hole Old Tom Morris course started on some raised land between the clubhouse and the hotel.
 Nine holes then ran along the low lying area beside Tramore beach before the remaining fairways ran away from the coastline, across the road, up and around a nearby hill, tumbling down again to the start.